lherbeng/cluster-dev/README.md

 - Make sure you have WSL 2 and Ubuntu installed on your Windows machine.
 - Rancher Desktop should be installed and running.
-- VS Code should be installed with the necessary extensions for Docker, Kubernetes, and
+- VS Code should be installed with the necessary extensions for Docker, Kubernetes, and Jenkins.